8red10/ME_405_Term_Project/README.md

 with some associated documentation found
 <a href="https://spluttflob.github.io/ME405-Support/" title="ME 405 documentatin">here</a>.

-More documenation and diagrams describing the software for this project can be found
+Documenation and diagrams describing the software we designed for this project can be found
 <a href="https://8red10.github.io/ME_405_Term_Project/" title="project documentation">here</a>.